sitiny/BRIC_TUS_Simulation_Tools/README.md

 ## Citing this work

-If you use the functions in your own work, please consider citing the below paper and the relevant papers from the k-Wave toolbox.
+If you use the functions in your own work, please consider citing the code (see citation in "About" panel), the paper below, and the relevant papers from the k-Wave toolbox.

 The simulations as implemented in these functions are described in the following paper.